Candlesticks and Ichimoku Trade Ideas Performance Update

 |

-We entered at short position in euro after seeing the selloff to 1.0454, however, the subsequent much stronger-than-expected rebound tripped our stop at 1.0555 and the single currency rallied to as high as 1.0685 last week before easing.
+Although we entered a long position in euro last week at 1.0640, in view of the strength of the retreat from 1.0719, we exited the position with small profit and the pair slipped to as low as 1.0589 before staging the anticipated rally.
+A short position was entered in Swissy at 1.0070 and we also exited the position with small profit at 1.0060 and price bounced to as high as 1.0122 before resuming recent decline.

-We turned long in cable after seeing the strong rebound from 1.2038 to 1.2317, however, sterling met heavy offers there and dropped sharply, the long position entered at 1.2205 was stopped at 1.2170, the pound then opened sharply lower today and broke below 1.2000 level.
+On the other hand, we got whipped in USD/JPY, the first short position entered at 114.30 was stopped at 114.65 as the rebound from 112.57 was stronger than expected, the subsequent long position entered over the weekend at 113.70 was stopped at 113.35 as dollar ran into renewed selling interest at 115.62 and dropped sharply.

-In short, 3 positions were entered among all 4 currency pairs with total profit of 70 points and the positions are listed below:
+In short, 4 positions were entered among all 4 currency pairs with total loss of 45 points and the positions are listed below:

 | JPY EUR CHF GBP